From result, admit cards to registration date - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 NEET UG

 NEET UG 2021 was held on September 12.
 The exam was conducted in offline mode from 2 pm to 5 pm and the exam comprised of 200 objective type questions, out of which 180 had to be attempted.
-The provisional answer keys are likely to be released in the third week of September and the final answer keys on the fourth week.
+The answer keys and the results will be released online.

 MHT-CET